-The enabling of trade and would not be possible without financing and infrastructure.
+The enabling of trade would not be possible without financing and infrastructure.
 However, this sector is overlooked by many and misconceptions regarding investment risk paired with regulatory pressures drive down prospects of investments.

 Possible solutions for this would be by enabling investments into private capital to specialise in infrastructure investments.
 This, however, requires further coordination with the government and continuous innovation in infrastructure planning and development.